- Administering FlowForge

 # FlowForge Cloud

-FlowForge Cloud is a hosted service allowing users to sign-up and start creating teams and projects without having to install and manage their own instance of FlowForge.
-The Concepts remain the same, however FlowForge Inc. is the administrator of the platform.
+FlowForge Cloud is a hosted service allowing users to sign-up and start creating Node-RED instances without having to install and manage their own instance of FlowForge.
+The Concepts remain the same, but we run the platform for you.

-Customers are billed at the team level for each project they create.
+Customers are billed at the team level for each Node-RED instance they create.
 This is a recurring monthly charge.
 See the Billing page for more detailed answers about billing.